navyavohra/Sheridan_Course_app_A3/README.md

 - Student Profile

 ## Screens
+- Main Page: If the user has already loged in then they click login.
+If the user hasn't loged in then they click Register.
+- Register Page: New Users Regiser to the system with sheridan email and password.
+- Login Page: Old users login with the registered Id and password.
 - Home Screen: All subject/courses will be shown here.
 Example Mathematics, Biology, Geography etc.
 - Course Screen: All classes/lectures taking place that semester by different profs can be see, with Prof name, class description.
 - Specific Course Screen: A specific class of one prof can be for example, prof ghaseem's class.
 Here, downloadable pdfs are can be found for the class.